UNC-Libraries/SCTS-Documentation/Accessioning.md

 ![screenshot](https://user-images.githubusercontent.com/58087302/76894777-2b8f0400-6865-11ea-800e-ed6f1e7e2fd5.png "screenshot example dates")

-### Label (Required by ArchivesSpace)
+### Label

 Choose from a drop-down list.
 Describes the type of activity that the date signifies.
-You will most likely always select _Creation._
+You will most likely always select _Creation._ Required by ArchivesSpace.

-### Expression (Required by TS)
+### Expression

 The date or date range of the materials in the accession.
+Required by TS.

 Some examples: 1968; 1979-1993; 1785-1960; bulk 1916-1958; 1827; circa 1870-1879; 1906 March 1; undated.

 **Delete the boilerplate instructions!**

-### Type (Required by ArchivesSpace)
+### Type

 Choose from a drop-down list.
 Indicate the type for normalized date information, either a single date or a date range (inclusive or bulk).
 The default is "Inclusive."
+Required by ArchivesSpace.

 ### Certainty